 Final word from Sportdoctorlondon about trigger finger steroid injection

 A trigger finger is a common condition that causes pain and clicking at the base of a finger or thumb.
-Simple treatments such as rest, physiotherapy, and anti-inflammatory creams help.
+Simple treatments, such as rest, physiotherapy, and anti-inflammatory creams, can help.
 In some cases, an ultrasound-guided trigger finger injection is very effective, and more than one injection may be needed.
-In complex cases, a percutaneous trigger finger release may be appropriate.
+In complex cases, a percutaneous trigger finger release may be a suitable option.

 Good info